number-25/kap/content/posts/shakespeare/julius_caesar.md

 With lusty sinews, throwing it aside,\
 And stemming it with hearts of controversy.\
 But ere we could arrive the point proposed,\
-Caesar cried "Help me, Cassius, or I sink?"\
+Caesar cried "Help me, Cassius, or I sink!"\
 Ay, as Aeneas our great ancestor\
 Did from the flames of Troy upon his shoulder.\
 The old Anchises bear, so from the waves of Tiber\